What is a bond?

 Bondholders get annual interest, plus their money back at the end of the loan period.

 Here’s where it gets a bit trickier: bonds can also be traded.
 So they are IOUs, but they can be bought and sold.
-This means that the price of the bond can go up and down, even although its face value stays the same.
+This means that the price of the bond can go up and down, even though its face value stays the same.

-The thing is, 10% is a very attractive interest rate these days.
+How does that work?
+Let’s take an easy example.
+Say we have a UK government bond that was issued a while ago.
+When it originally came out, it paid a £10 coupon every year, on a face value of £100.
+The thing is, 10% is an attractive interest rate these days.
 Today, an investor would be willing to pay significantly more than £100 for an investment that paid out £10 a year for taking almost no risk.
 So the market price for this bond might be a lot higher than £100.
 In turn, the interest rate – or ‘yield’ – on the bond would be lower than 10%.

-A highly trusted nation such as the US, or a highly rated company such as Apple will be able to offer a low coupon, because it has a high credit rating.
+A highly trusted nation such as the US, or a highly rated company such as Apple will be able to offer a low coupon because it has a high credit rating.
 Less reliable nations, such as Argentina, or small, riskier firms, will pay more.

 John Fitzsimons